 Route: Combination of Formal Education and Apprenticeship.
 Applicants using Route 4 to reach eligibility to sit for NCCAOM examinations are awarded points for meeting the requirements in the Formal Education and Apprenticeship Routes.
 For more details about this route please use NCCAOM Certification Handbook.
 Applicants are advised to submit the NCCAOM application and training documentation packet after the apprenticeship is completed.

-The CNT course completed date, as noted on the CNT certificate, must be completed within six years within the application date and verification of the completed CNT course must be submitted by CCAOM.
+The CNT course completed date, as noted on the CNT certificate, must be completed within six years within the application date and verification of the completed CNT course must be submitted directly from CCAHM.
 Completion of the CNT course is required to take the examinations.

-Please visit the CCAOM website at www.ccaom.org for more information on scheduling to take the CNT course or to have verification of the CNT certificate sent directly to NCCAOM.
+Please visit the CCAHM website at www.ccahm.org for more information on scheduling to take the CNT course or to have verification of the CNT certificate sent directly to NCCAOM.

 Requirements for NCCAOM Certification